Axon-Shield/blog.github.io/_posts/2025-05-28-the-science-of-digital-fingerprinting-for-waf-integration.md

 - **Advanced analytics**: Using machine learning for fingerprint analysis
 - **Continuous improvement**: Regularly enhancing fingerprinting accuracy and effectiveness

-Digital fingerprinting represents the cutting edge of web application security, providing the ability to make nuanced security decisions based on deep understanding of user and device characteristics while respecting privacy and maintaining performance.
+Digital fingerprinting represents the cutting edge of web application security
+  - providing the ability to make nuanced security decisions based on deep understanding of user and device characteristics while respecting privacy and maintaining performance.

 *Original source: [The Science of Digital Fingerprinting for WAF Integration](https://axonshield.com/the-science-of-digital-fingerprinting-for-waf-integration)*